 - Photo Gallery (accompanied by Chuck Cirino s film’s score)

 MVD included not one but two commentary tracks for the release.
 A newly recorded group commentary featuring Wynorski, composer Chuck Cirino, and editor Leslie Rosenthal.
-The other a solo commentary by Wynorski recorded back in 2003.
-Each commentary provides various good tidbits of information about the Savanah based production.
+The other is a solo commentary by Wynorski recorded back in 2003.
+Each commentary provides various good tidbits of information about the Savanah-based production.
 As with a low-budget production of this sort, there are many-many production stories, most of them involving Louis Jourdan.
 In the solo commentary, Wynorski mixes his production stories along with a few tech tidbits.
-The group is comprised of all production annetodes.
+The group is comprised of all production anecdotes.
 Great breezy commentaries both.

 The 18-minute Interview with Director Jim Wynorski is a bit of lively conversation that Wynorski produced himself.

 The 5-minute Interview with Lightyear Entertainment Executive Arnie Holland is a bit more fascinating as we learn that he owns the film and was actually the Line and Associate producer of the film but took no credit.

 The 7-minute Interview with Composer Chuck Cirino discusses more than just the score but also the incidental music and the troubles with having to sync up Piano playing.